Aakash (film)

 Aakash is a 2005 Indian Kannada language romantic drama film directed by Mahesh Babu, written by Janardhana Maharshi and produced by Parvathamma Rajkumar.
-The film stars Puneeth Rajkumar and Ramya in the lead roles, while Ashish Vidyarthi and Avinash play pivotal roles.
+The film stars Puneeth Rajkumar, alongside Ramya, Ashish Vidyarthi, Kishore and Avinash.
+The music was composed by R. P. Patnaik, while cinematography and ediring were handled by Prasad Babu and S. Manohar.

 At the Karnataka State Film Awards, the film won the Best Editor award for S. Manohar.